mikehulluk/accn2012/slides/week1-NEURON/introduction_to_NEURON.rst

     :width: 10cm

-Or NEURON can be used entirely from the commandline and with 'scripts':
+Or NEURON can be used entirely from the commandline and within scripts:

 .. code-block:: verbose